JustinMorgan/universal-boilerplate/README.md

 ## Quick setup

 1. Find the `.gitconfig` file in the root of this project.
 If you're on Linux/UNIX, you'll have to show hidden files to find it.
 2. Find the appropriate `.gitignore` file for your platform and/or IDE.
-The one for Node.js (with Cloud9 IDE) is already in the project root.
-If that's not what you need, look in the `gitignore/` and `gitignore/global/` folders for many others.
-Replace the default `.gitignore` with the one for your environment.
+    * **If you're using Node.js:** You're all set, the one for Node.js (with Cloud9 IDE) is already in the project root.
+    * **If you're using something else:** Look in the `gitignore/` and `gitignore/global/` folders for the `.gitignore` for your environment.
+Rename it `.gitignore` and replace the one in the root of this project.
-3. Copy `.gitconfig` and `.gitignore` into the root of your development project.
-Alternatively, copy them into your home folder to affect your global Git settings.
+3. Copy `.gitconfig` and `.gitignore` into the appropriate folder.
+    * **If you want the settings to apply to one project:** Copy the files into the root of your development project (the folder that has the `.git/` subfolder in it).
+    * **If you want to change your global Git settings:** Copy them into your home directory (this is `~` on Linux/Unix or `%HOMEPATH%` on Windows).

+Note: I typically put `.gitconfig` in my home folder and `.gitignore` in one project root at a time.
+That way I can have project-specific gitignore settings while using the same command shortcuts everywhere.

 ## Even quicker setup (Node.js only)